corpbob/OpenShiftHowToGuides/build_marklogic_docker_image.md

 # How to build MarkLogic docker image

+## Pre-requisites

+- Create a directory ```tmp``` in the current working directory.
+- Download MarkLogic rpm from https://developer.marklogic.com/download/binaries/9.0/MarkLogic-9.0-1.1.x86_64.rpm
+- Once downloaded, move the file to ```tmp``` directory and rename it as MarkLogic9.rpm
 - Create a file named Docker file in the current directory with the following contents:

 ```